Why study Birth Psychology?

 Birth is a lifelong event.
 Our experiences, perceptions, and beliefs travel along a continuum starting at preconception, and create patterns that are at play in our daily lives.
 For example, babies who feel unwanted may harbor a persistent sense that they don’t belong as children and adults, This can feed an unconscious negative sense of self as they interact with others.
 We want to support babies to feel a sense of belonging, and families to engage with conception and pregnancy with consciousness and a sense of wonder.
 Much of what happens during the prenatal, birth and postpartum journey may be impersonal, but mothers and parents may often perceive them as personal failures.
 Birth psychology brings our earliest patterns to light, and provides a foundation for health.
 We normalize difficulty and teach skills to help professionals educate families and their profession for optimal prenatal and perinatal outcomes.

 What all babies really want to know is exactly what all of us want to know:

 Am I wanted?

 Do I matter in this world?

 Every parent wants a healthy baby, and every prenatal, birth, and postpartum professional wants the best outcome.
-Our course will help you get that.
+Our course will help you get there.